WHAT TO EXPECT FROM YOUR ANNUAL MAMMOGRAM

 Healthcare professionals advocate the use of mammograms as the benefit is likely to outweigh the risks involved.
 Studies support this notion, revealing that annual mammograms improve early cancer detection and have helped to lower breast cancer-related mortalities.

 While mammography complications are rarely reported, they typically revolve around excessive breast compression.
-As a result, bruising, small lesions, internal bleeding, pain and discomfort all may occur a few days after.
+As a result, bruising, small lesions, internal bleeding, pain and discomfort may occur a few days after.
 The risk of complication increases with inadequate imaging and the need to perform multiple successive examinations.

 Who Shouldn’t Have a Mammogram?